-The context in which the Accused acted, taken together with an analysis of those acts, can establish the intent with which the acts were committed.224 In this case, the context in which the Accused acted when they killed hundreds of Bosniak men at the Kravica warehouse was the larger context: the genocidal plan discussed above.
-Their knowledge of that context is evidenced by two circumstances: 1) what they heard of the plan while still at Srednje on 11 July (Section VI.A); and 2) what they saw of the plan in its implementation while on their mission in the Srebrenica area on 12 and 13 July (Section VI.B).
-When the acts of the Accused were viewed in light of their knowledge of the context (Section VI.C), the Panel concluded beyond doubt that the intent with which the acts were committed was the aim to destroy a protected group, in whole or in part.
+The context in which the Accused acted, taken together with an analysis of those acts, can establish the intent with which the acts were committed.
+In this case, the context in which the Accused acted when hundreds of Bosniak men were killed at the Kravica warehouse was the larger context: the genocidal plan discussed above.
+His knowledge of that context is evidenced by two circumstances: 1) what he heard of the plan while still at Srednje on 11 July (Section VI.A); and 2) what he saw of the plan in its implementation while on the mission in the Srebrenica area on 12 and 13 July (Section VI.B).
+When the acts of the Accused were viewed in light of his knowledge of the context (Section VI.C), the Panel concluded beyond doubt that the intent with which the acts were committed was the aim to destroy a protected group, in whole or in part.